(Say: “Travel in the land and see how (Allah) originated creation) 29:21

-As an IB-PYP authorized school, our curriculum follows the IB-PYP program and is up to date on the best practices in teaching and learning.
+As an IB-PYP and MYP authorized school, our curriculum follows the IB-PYP and MYP curricular framework and is up to date on the best practices in teaching and learning.
 The academic program meets the Lebanese national curriculum standards as well.

 Goals of HIS Educational program:

 - Empower the school community: students, teachers, administrative staff, parents, etc…

 - Implement differentiated learning in all classes respecting interests, skills, and abilities.